 Walsall Healthcare NHS Trust

-You will receive a written acknowledgement within three working days and may also receive a telephone call to discuss how you would like your complaint to be resolved.
+After your complaint has been received you will receive a written acknowledgement within three working days and may also receive a telephone call to discuss how you would like your complaint to be resolved.

 If you need help and English is not your first language

-If the issue is about an NHS service than you can contact the Health Service Ombudsman by visiting www.ombudsman.org.uk or calling the helpline on 0345 015 4033 or in writing to The Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London SW1P 4QP.
+If the issue is about an NHS service then you can contact the Health Service Ombudsman by visiting www.ombudsman.org.uk or calling the helpline on 0345 015 4033 or in writing to The Parliamentary and Health Service Ombudsman, Millbank Tower, Millbank, London SW1P 4QP.